-- Uniform shirt tucked in - Khaki or black dress pants or khaki knee-length skirt - Plain belt of any color - Shoes of a student's choice - Perspectives outerwear without hoods may be worn in addition to the Perspectives uniform shirt.
-This could include athletics jackets/sweatshirts or other non-hooded Perspectives attire. - Students may wear Perspectives t-shirts or spirit gear when specified by the school principal or assistant principal - No bags or purses allowed in classrooms - Clear fanny packs or pouches must be no bigger than the size of a standard envelope. - Headwear is not permitted except in the instance of religious or cultural purposes or medical need, of which must be previously documented with the school principal.
+- Uniform shirt tucked in - Khaki or black dress pants or khaki knee-length skirt - Plain belt of any color - Perspectives outerwear without hoods may be worn in addition to the Perspectives uniform shirt.
+This could include athletics jackets/sweatshirts or other non-hooded Perspectives attire. - Students may wear Perspectives T-shirts or spirit gear when specified by the school principal or assistant principal - Headwear is not permitted except in the instance of religious or cultural purposes or medical need, of which must be previously documented with the school principal.
+Perspectives does not allow hats or bonnets.

-If the student is in school without the proper uniform he or she may receive a consequence as defined by the character support code.
+If the student is in school without the proper uniform he or she may receive a consequence, as defined by the character support code.
+Schools may have additional requirements around handbags/bags/purses.

-Out of Uniform/Dress Down Days
+Out of Uniform Days

 At times, students may dress down or are required to abide by a specific dress code for special events.
-Students will receive their school's out of uniform requirements prior to the first dress-down day of the school year.
+Students will receive their schools out of uniform requirements prior to the first dress-down day of the school year.
 If you need a copy of your school's out of uniform code, please reach out to your school's principal.

-Field Study Days and Uniforms
+Field Study Days